Best Chicken Feeders and Waterers (2026 Reviews)

 Cup waterers work similarly but fill a small cup when the chicken pecks a trigger.
 They're a good middle ground between nipple and open waterers.
 Slightly more water waste than nipples, but easier for some birds to learn.

-Bell/gravity waterers are the traditional red-and-white plastic waterers you see everywhere.
+Bell and gravity waterers are the traditional red-and-white plastic waterers you see everywhere.
 Water fills a trough around the base as the birds drink.
 They're cheap and easy, but the open water gets dirty fast.
 You'll be scrubbing green algae out of them every few days in warm weather.

 Heated waterers are essential if you live somewhere with freezing winters.
 They keep water from turning into a block of ice.
 You can get heated bases that work with your existing gravity waterer, or buy an all-in-one heated unit.